umarhassan-mitodl/res.8-010-summer-2018/content/pages/syllabus.md

 ### About This Course

-This course was offered as part of [MITES Summer](https://mites.mit.edu/discover-mites/mites-summer/), a six-week, residential STEM experience for rising high school seniors.
-[MIT Introduction to Technology, Engineering, and Science (MITES)](https://mites.mit.edu/) provides transformative experiences that bolster confidence, create lifelong community, and build an exciting, challenging foundation in STEM for highly motivated 7th–12th grade students from diverse and underrepresented backgrounds.
+This course was offered as part of {{% resource_link "0689bbb9-7266-4905-b841-6e160469f937" "MITES Summer" %}}, a six-week, residential STEM experience for rising high school seniors. {{% resource_link "edbf5e1e-d751-4fce-9e25-689e7035674f" "MIT Introduction to Technology, Engineering, and Science (MITES)" %}} provides transformative experiences that bolster confidence, create lifelong community, and build an exciting, challenging foundation in STEM for highly motivated 7th–12th grade students from diverse and underrepresented backgrounds.

-Users can learn about Dr. Mobolaji's experiences teaching both *Introduction to Statistical Physics* and another MITES course, *Introduction to Oscillations and Waves,* at the [Instructor Insights page](https://ocw.mit.edu/courses/res-8-009-introduction-to-oscillations-and-waves-summer-2017/pages/instructor-insights/) for that course.
+Users can learn about Dr. Mobolaji's experiences teaching both *Introduction to Statistical Physics* and another MITES course, *Introduction to Oscillations and Waves,* at the {{% resource_link "e7d3d35c-c917-4918-9d3b-a2197e6a9b48" "Instructor Insights page" %}} for that course.

 ### Prerequisites